nerdschoolbergen/build-and-deploy/exercises2/exercise_3.md

 18:23  error  'classes' is missing in props validation  react/prop-types
 ```

+This is an example of linting helping us enforce good coding practices.

+> All modern code editors and IDE's has plugins for ESLint so you get warnings and errors inline in your editor which is very helpful.
+[Like this](./images/eslint01.png).

 :pencil2: Undo the comment and save the file as it was.

 ## Testing

 There is already a script for running our tests in package.json.

 :pencil2: Run `npm test` and see that it succeeds.
 If the terminal says "No changes since last commit" or something similar, press the `a` key to make it run all tests regardless.
 Press the `q` key to exit.
-When running this script on our CI, it won't enter this REPL mode.
-It'll just run through all tests and exit the script.
+When running this script on our CI, it won't enter this REPL loop or watch mode.
+It'll just run through all tests once and exit the script.

 ## Run our CI steps on Travis

-Now that we've added more scripts to run, we need to tell Travis about them.
+Now that we've added more scripts to run, we need to tell Travis about them, and the order in which to run them.

 :pencil2: Open `.travis.yml` and change `scripts` to be a list of commands: